anilkeshwani/speech-text-alignment/docs/mls_eda.md

 ### Speaker Distribution

+Number of speakers: 5,490
 Mean number of samples by speaker: 492.17
 Std dev. of number of samples by speaker: 754.98

 Speaker quantiles / samples: